2025 Australian Federal Election: Final Election Outcome

 Seats Changing

-The following table shows the House of Representatives seats that the ABC projects will be changing parties.
+The following table shows the House of Representatives seats that the will be changing parties.

 Seats in Doubt